How the new ISO Innovation Management Standards can support Australian Agribusiness.

 The Innovation Standards will help agricultural businesses establish and structure their innovation systems in ways that have been tested and proven to generate outcomes across the world.
 They will support productive collaboration and provide much-needed rigour around reporting and metrics to measure outcomes from innovation.
 Agricultural organisations that do not consider the Innovation Standards risk being left behind as their national and international competitors apply these best-practice methods to improve the value, ROI, and impact of their innovation activities.

-There are currently five ISO Innovation Management Standards with another four in development.
+There are currently five ISO Innovation Management Standards with another five in development.
 They are written as recommendations or guidelines, designed to support best-practice, and can be applied to any organisation.